limebit/medmodels/docs/user_guide/02_medrecord_intro.md

                   Sex       Values: M
 ------------------------------------------------------
 ```
-As shown, we have two groups of nodes—Patients and Medications—created when adding the nodes.
+As shown, we have two groups of nodes - Patients and Medications — created when adding the nodes.
 Additionally, there’s a group called 'US-Patients' that we created.
 For each group of nodes, we can view their attributes along with a brief statistical summary, such as the minimum, maximum, and mean for numeric variables.

-We can do the same to get an overview over edges in our MedRecord by using the `print_edge_overview`:
+We can do the same to get an overview over edges in our MedRecord by using the `print_edge_overview` method:

 ```{literalinclude} scripts/02_medrecord_intro.py
 ---